jeremyfelt/webconference-2014/talk.md

 ### Establish a Workflow

-Once you choose a version control system, you'll want to establish a workflow.
+Once a version control system is chosen, a workflow needs to be established.

 * How are branches named?
 * What is the master branched used for?